ShaneSutro/Vestaboard/README.md

 ```

 ## Upcoming Support
   - Formatting
     - Want to right justify, left justify, or center?
 Coming soon!

   - Color codes
     - Add in color chips alongside letters, numbers, and symbols to create unique combinations

   - Raw Mode
     - Vestaboard supports a "list of lists" to send a message.
 This will allow you to precisely place characters exactly where you want them.
 Upcoming support to pass in a 6 x 22 array to place characters, complete with conversion from letters, numbers, and symbols into the corresponding character.

   - Templates
     - Choose from a list of templates to send to your board, including calendars, Q&A, trivia, and more

 ***
 ## Repository Info
-#### Needs:
+### Needs
-- [ ] Additional formatting for 6 x 22 list of lists for sending custom messages
+  - [] Additional formatting for 6 x 22 list of lists for sending custom messages
-- [ ] Unit and other tests inside the `/test` folder
+  - [] Unit and other tests inside the `/test` folder
-- [ ] Suggestions or ideas for improvement are always welcome!
+  - [] Suggestions or ideas for improvement are always welcome!

 Interested in contributing to this project?
 Send a PR with changes and I'd be happy to review!
 If you're having trouble with this library, be sure to [open an issue] so that I can look into the problem.
 Any details that can be provided alongside the problem would be greatly appreciated.
 Thanks!